How to Start a Small Business 101 — The Ultimate Guide

 The Early Bird Gets the Customer

-There really is no second chance at a first impression, so when it comes to spreading the word about your new business, it’s almost impossible to get started too soon.
+When just starting your small business, there are really no second chances at first impressions, so when it comes to how to market your small business, it’s almost impossible to get started too soon.

 Before you even open your doors you should be attending local flea and farmers’ markets to give customers a sneak peek of your product (and gathering feedback).
 While there, you should start collecting customer emails so you can let the local community know when your actual store opens.

-Remember the social media networks we asked you to secure in section five — Choosing a Business Name — now is the perfect time to activate those channels.
+Remember the social media networks we asked you to secure in section five, Choosing a Business Name?
+Well, now is the perfect time to activate those channels.
 Use social media to build excitement about your grand opening and keep potential customers informed about special promotions and sales.
 People want to know what makes you special, so tell them why your store or restaurant will be different to what is currently available.
 From sharing pictures of that new fancy espresso machine or sneak peeks of your store’s interior, you can gain buy-in to your central message and build some anticipation before you even open your doors.
+Knowing how to to leverage key social channels is imperative to starting a success small business that will stand the test of time.

 Once you have your space secured, hang some pictures in the windows that illustrate what’s to come.
 It’s also a good idea to provide leaflets that people can take away with them and hang a clipboard and pen on the front door where people can sign up to hear more about your business.
 This list is pure gold!
 So once you have it, why not stage a launch party and invite the local community (and local journalists).
 The first step for any business is always getting people to try out your products!